rsksmart/rif-storage-pinner/README.md

   --skipPrompt                         Answer yes for any prompting

   --strategy=marketplace|blockchain    what type of provider will be used for listening on events.
 Default is
-                                       "marketplace".
+                                       "blockchain".
 For blockchain you have to have access to a node that has allowed eth_getLogs call.

 EXAMPLES